austinvernsonger/Robert-Morris-University---Project-Management/chapter-4.md

 This chapter discusses the project scope document, quality, how to define what activities need to be done, who will be responsible for them, and in what sequence they will be performed.
 It describes techniques and tools used to plan the work items and activities that need to be performed in order to accomplish the project objective successfully.
 The project scope defines what work needs to be done and what deliverables need to be produced.
 Then, specific activities are defined and arranged in a sequence of dependent relationships to determine how the work will be performed.

-Based upon this chapter, students will become familiar with
+Based upon this chapter, you will become familiar with:

 -   Clearly defining the project objective